 - LPNs and LVNs

 Track 05: Midwifery and Women’s Health

-Gynaecology deals with a wide range of issues, including obstetrics, or pregnancy and childbirth.
+Gynecology deals with a wide range of issues, including obstetrics, or pregnancy, and childbirth.
 It includes Diabetes mellitus and pregnancy where Gestational diabetes mellitus (GDM) is first recognition during pregnancy.
 Traditional midwife is a pregnancy and childbirth care supplier.
-A midwife is a trained health professional who helps healthy women during labour, delivery, and after the birth of their babies.
-Midwives may deliver babies at birthing centres or at home, but most can also deliver babies at a hospital.
-The Midwifery is the expert in obstetrics.
-Some of the women face urinary tract infection that occurs from microbes in which the bladder, kidneys and the tubes that connect them causes Polycystic ovary syndrome (PCOS) which is the most prevalent endocrinopathy among women and the most common underlying diagnosis for an ovulatory infertility.
+A midwife is a trained health professional who helps healthy women during labor, delivery, and after the birth of their babies.
+Midwives may deliver babies at birthing centers or home, but most can also deliver babies at a hospital.
+Midwifery is an expert in obstetrics.
+Some of the women face urinary tract infection that occurs from microbes in which the bladder, kidneys, and the tubes that connect them cause Polycystic ovary syndrome (PCOS) which is the most prevalent endocrinopathy among women and the most common underlying diagnosis for ovulatory infertility.

 - Gynaecology and Obstetrics

 Competencies are necessary for continuous improvement of the quality and safety of health care systems—patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics.
 The target new federal and state subsidies in the form of scholarships, loan forgiveness, and institutional capacity awards significantly will increase the number and proportion of new registered nurses who graduate from basic pre-licensure.
 From a policy perspective, nursing’s versatility is important to note for the simple reason that nursing has evolved faster than public policies affecting the profession.
 As per the growing evidence, it suggests that the shortage of nurses with BSN and higher education is adversely affecting a number of dimensions of health care delivery and these problems will only become exaggerated in the future.